gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * A set of roles is checked as valid when processing the Joining Request.

 * Updated format of 'get_pub_keys' in the Joining Request.

+* Payload format and default values of group policies in the Joining Response.

 * Updated payload format of the FETCH request to retrieve public keys.